 In Western countries as in China, it is imperative to carry out sufficient due diligence on whom you are going to be doing business with, to reduce the risks.
-Peeling back the layers though in some countries might be like the skin on an apple, peel one layer and you have found the information that you are looking for.
-In China, while the access to information has improved, you are still really dealing with an onion, with many layers.
+In some countries, peeling back the layers might be like peeling the skin on an apple: remove one layer and you have found the information that you are looking for.
+However in China, while access to information has greatly improved, you are still dealing with multiple layers of “an onion”.

 Does your company invest or donate its money?
 Sensible companies or individuals would no more invest in a company without due diligence than give a blank corporate check to the first person with an extraordinary business proposition, or would they?

 China is continuing to grow and is changing rapidly, while the business environment and ease of doing business have been steadily improving.
-As of April 1, 2019, a great VAT tax reform was implemented, seeing a reduction for Individual Income Tax, aiming to combat the rising costs in China.
-Meanwhile, in 2017, the State Council issued two “Circular on Several Measures to Promote Further Openness and the Active Utilisation of Foreign Investment” policies to cut down the government’s administrative procedures and improve the regulatory environment for foreign businesses in China.
+As of 1 April 2019, a great VAT tax reform was implemented, seeing a reduction in Individual Income Tax, aiming to combat the rising costs in China.
+Meanwhile, in 2017, the State Council issued a “Circular on Several Measures to Promote Further Openness and the Active Utilisation of Foreign Investment” policies to cut down the government’s administrative procedures and improve the regulatory environment for foreign businesses in China.

-Political pressure and advocacy applied externally and internally in China can be seen with the EU and EU Chamber of Commerce in China.
-As of 2016, The European Commission adopted a new strategy on China changing the EU’s relationship with China for the next five years proposing that the EU should promote reciprocity, a level playing field and fair competition across all areas of cooperation.
+Political pressure and advocacy applied externally and internally in China can be seen with the EU and the EU Chamber of Commerce in China.
+In 2016, The European Commission adopted a new strategy for China changing the EU’s relationship with China for the next five years proposing that the EU should promote reciprocity, a level playing field and fair competition across all areas of cooperation.
 While the EUCCC applies pressure from within as seen in their yearly Position Paper.